Khushi-Balia/Khushi-Balia.github.io/_posts/2023-10-21-final-report.md

 Proposal: [Khushi Balia - Building an LLVM Backend for PRU](https://elinux.org/BeagleBoard/GSoC/2023_Proposal/Khushi-Balia)

 #### <ins>Conclusion<ins>
 In conclusion, the journey of my Google Summer of Code project, "Building an LLVM Backend for PRU," has been nothing short of transformative.
-What began as an ambitious undertaking to contribute to the open-source community has culminated in the successful creation of a functional LLVM backend for PRU, capable of generating assembly code for essential PRU instructions.
+What began as an ambitious undertaking to contribute to the open-source community has culminated in the successful creation of a functional LLVM backend for PRU, capable of generating assembly code for some PRU instructions.

 Throughout this incredible journey, I have faced and overcome various challenges,from navigating the intricacies of the vast LLVM codebase to bridging the gap between LLVM IR and machine-level instructions.